RoeBuckRoe/IP_4_PACE/README.md

 $ export MARTe2_Components_DIR=$(pwd)
 ```

-Before running the MARTe application be sure to export the relevant paths:
+> Before running the MARTe application be sure to export the relevant paths.

 Once the environment is setup.
 The next step is to Install the Inverted Pendulum programs.